Lvivyanyn/leleka/README.md

 # leleka
-A website for language enthusiasts that relies in mutual contribution of its users.
+A website for language enthusiasts that relies on mutual contribution of its users.